 I’ve owned a small refractor ever since then – but it’s spent more years living in the attic than out of it – and a collection of old astronomy books which I love for their miraculous photography and incomprehensible scales of time, size and distance.

-The truth is that I have let this passion be relegated to interesting programmes like Horizon or anything with Professor Brian Cox, whilst my life has been filled with work and family.
+The truth is that I had let this passion be relegated to interesting programmes like Horizon or anything with Professor Brian Cox, whilst my life has been filled with work and family.
 Eventually, the time came for me to make a commitment to pursue with a renewed vigour this childhood passion of mine.